osl_dynamics.analysis.spectral#

 • f (np.ndarray) – Frequencies of the power spectra and coherences.
 Shape is (n_freq,).

 • psd (np.ndarray) – Power spectra for each session and state.
-Shape is (n_sessions, n_states, n_channels, n_freq).
+Shape is (n_sessions, n_states, n_channels, n_freq) if calc_cpsd=False, otherwise the shape is (n_sessions, n_states, n_channels, n_channels, n_freq).
 Any axis of length 1 is removed if keepdims=False.

 • coh (np.ndarray) – Coherences for each session and state.
 Shape is (n_sessions, n_states, n_channels, n_channels, n_freq).
 Any axis of length 1 is removed if keepdims=False.
 Only returned is calc_coh=True.